 These flags may be used to enable/disable features of the VFS for performance or other reasons.
 See also the chunked reading feature.

 In particular S3 and Swift benefit hugely from the

 --use-server-modtime for a slightly different effect) as each

 read of the modification time takes a transaction.

---no-checksum Don't compare checksums on up/download. --no-modtime Don't read/write the modification time (can speed things up). --no-seek Don't allow seeking in files. --read-only Mount read-only.
+--no-checksum Don't compare checksums on up/download. --no-modtime Don't read/write the modification time (can speed things up). --no-seek Don't allow seeking in files. --read-only Only allow read-only access.

 Sometimes rclone is delivered reads or writes out of order.
 Rather than seeking rclone will wait a short time for the in sequence read or write to come in.
 These flags only come into effect when not using an on disk cache file.